-For 2020 we've worked with Faith for the Climate Members to produce six new Faith Resources, updated with all the new actions for this year's campaigns.
+For 2020 we've worked with Faith for the Climate Members to produce seven new Faith Resources, updated with all the new actions for this year's campaigns.
 Please do share and use these with your faith communities - and please tweet using the hashtags so we can follow all the wonderful faith based Show the Love actions taking place.

 First, network members and partners see a unique and precious role for the Faith for the Climate network, both in encouraging, equipping and supporting one another in climate work within and across our faith traditions, and in the power of faith actors speaking together on the urgency and moral imperative of climate action.